 Hold down the "Brightn" key and press the "+" or "-" key.

 in the time mode, press either the "+" or "-" key.

 |No.||Surname||color nothing||color minute||color hour||color both|

-While one of the color change modes is set, either press the "+" or "-" button.
+While one of the color change modes is set, press either the "+" or "-" key.

 Hold down the "Minute" key and press the "Hour" key.

 The timer can only be set via the serial interface.

 The switch-on hour and minute as well as the switch-off hour and minute can be set.
 In addition, the timer can be switched on or off separately.

 The description of the commands is obtained by entering an unknown command or the command "commands".